manyunyu7/Qumparan/readme.md

 ## About App

-This app is created as part of Kumparan Android Developer Apprenticeship recruitment.
+This app is created as part of Kumparan Android Developer Apprenticeship recruitment, consuming API from https://jsonplaceholder.typicode.com/
 - Architectural Pattern
 - MVVM
 - Kotlin